patriciagrau/wikipedia_article_analysis/notes.md

 07/02

 - Topics from the articles available in most languages?
-- Getting all the relevant text in the articles, including the titles.
+- Getting all the relevant text in the articles, including the titles. (old)

 08/02

 - Made the script to call when processing the text (udparsing.py).
 - Saw errors in Catalan -> bad tokenising: it did not separate "l'enciclopèdia" ('the encyclopedia') or some brakets within titles.

+09/02

+- Tables are not parsed - do we want them?
+Ask Aarne --> Aarne says not to keep them, and also get rid of image captions.
+- TO DO!!
+All the sentences are parsed as sentence_id = 1.
+Fix this!
+I should probably put everything together?
+  - It's different when I run it from the website itself!
+But (I think) I put the same options?
+So, why?
+- Some references (e.g. \[a]) are kept in the text.
+This affects the separation of sentences.
+Fix this!
+Fixed!
+- TO DO!!
+Remove captions!!